boburda/backoff-xhr/README.md

 ### request-promise mode

-Dauntless can be used in a request-promise style configuration without losing the feature you like.
+Dauntless requests can be invoked in a request-promise style configuration without losing access to features like exponential backoff.

 ```
 const dauntless = require('dauntless');